imvickykumar999/Basic-API/temporary_memory/README.md

 ## Notes
 1. **Authentication Required:** All routes except `/login` and `/logout` require the user to be logged in.
+2. **Cookie Handling:** Use `-c` to save cookies and `-b` to pass them in subsequent requests.
-2. **Session Persistence:** Ensure that cookies are enabled for session-based authentication.
+3. **Session Management:** Ensure cookies are used properly to maintain the session across requests.
-3. **Security:** Use a strong secret key for sessions and secure connections (e.g., HTTPS) in production.
+4. **Security:** Use HTTPS in production to secure cookie transmission.